“This nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.'”

 Early in December 1955, King agreed to lead the first great African American nonviolent demonstration in the United States – the Montgomery Bus Boycott.
 The protest began after Rosa Parks, secretary of the local chapter of the NAACP, refused to give up her seat to a white passenger on a Montgomery bus and was arrested on December 1, 1955.
 In the highly segregated city, activists coordinated a bus boycott that continued for 382 days.
 The protest placed a severe economic strain on the public transit system and downtown business owners, and Montgomery found itself at the center of the struggle for civil rights in America.
 Finally, in November 1956, the Supreme Court ruled that segregated seating on public buses was unconstitutional.
 Acting as the spokesperson for the boycott, King entered the national spotlight as an inspirational proponent of organized, nonviolent resistance.
 Unfortunately, he also became a target for white supremacists, who firebombed his home in January.

 In 1957, Dr. King founded the Southern Christian Leadership Conference (SCLC), another organization that promoted the civil rights movement.
-He then moved his family back to his home town of Atlanta, Georgia, where he joined his father as co-pastor of the Ebenezer Baptist Church.
-However, he also continued to organize nonviolent protests against unequal treatment of African-American people.
+He then moved his family back to his hometown of Atlanta, Georgia, where he joined his father as co-pastor of the Ebenezer Baptist Church.
+However, he also continued to organize nonviolent protests against the unequal treatment of African-American people.

 In September 1958, while King was signing books in a Harlem, New York department store, he was stabbed in the chest by Izola Ware Curry.
 King survived to use the attempted assassination to reinforce his dedication to nonviolence: